 In the USA, there’s a church on every corner, and chances are they all do something better than the other.

 Understand who you are, who’s a part of your church, and do that well.

 We don’t try to do everything better than the church down the street.
 In fact, we try to encourage people to attend that church if it suits them better, because, well, we’re all on the same team.

 When you take a real look at your KPI, you’ll have a better idea of who you are, who your church is, and where you need to focus your resources.

 Here are some of the numbers you should consider as part of your KPI:

 Our passion is to help churches and small businesses break barriers, create healthy and sustainable growth, and do incredible things in their communities.
-If you'd like to see how 2018 can be different for your church, schedule a call today.
+If you'd like to see this year can be different for your church, schedule a call today.